philparadis/cdga-generators/README.md

 ```
 and you will be prompted for the name of an input file.

+# Dependencies
+There are only one dependency for compiling cdga-generators, namely NTL, a number theory library which I use exclusively for its LLL algorithm.
+The website of NTL says "NTL is a high-performance, portable C++ library providing data structures and algorithms for manipulating signed, arbitrary length integers, and for vectors, matrices, and polynomials over the integers and over finite fields.".

+See http://www.shoup.net/ntl/ to download NTL.

+# Platforms supported
+Unfortunately, the cdga-generators currently makes a few Windows system calls and as such will only compile on Windows.
+It would be very easy to replace those calls with a portable alternative and I would be happy to do so if anyone contacts me to request a Linux or Mac port.
+I expected the task to be very easy and quick.

 # Input file example 1

 ## Example 1 from p.439 of [FHT]